-Extending SignalExpress Projects with LabVIEW
+Extending NI SignalExpress Tektronix Edition Projects with LabVIEW

-You can use SignalExpress to define automated measurements without programming applications by using built-in steps for acquiring, generating, or analyzing signals.
-You can extend the functionality of SignalExpress projects by using LabVIEW in two ways:

-- Build a user-defined step, or VI, in LabVIEW and import this VI into SignalExpress to expand the number of steps available in SignalExpress. - Convert a SignalExpress project to a LabVIEW block diagram to continue development in LabVIEW.
+You can use NI SignalExpress Tektronix Edition to define automated measurements without programming applications by using built-in steps for acquiring, generating, or analyzing signals.
+You can extend the functionality of NI SignalExpress Tektronix Edition by building a user-defined step, or VI, in LabVIEW and importing the VI into NI SignalExpress Tektronix Edition to expand the number of steps available in NI SignalExpress Tektronix Edition.

-You must have LabVIEW 7.1 or later to complete the exercises in this chapter.
+Note You must have LabVIEW 7.1 or later to complete the exercises in this chapter.

-Importing LabVIEW VIs into SignalExpress as Steps
+Importing LabVIEW VIs into NI SignalExpress Tektronix Edition as Steps

-Use the User-Defined step in SignalExpress to call custom LabVIEW VIs.
-You can call a LabVIEW VI from SignalExpress to do the following:
+You can use the User-Defined step in NI SignalExpress Tektronix Edition to call custom LabVIEW VIs.
+You also can call a LabVIEW VI from NI SignalExpress Tektronix Edition to do the following:

-- Control GPIB instruments
+- Control standalone instruments

-- Control National Instruments hardware that SignalExpress does not support

 - Read or write data to more file formats

 - Display operator instructions in a pop-up dialog box

 - Define a measurement algorithm

-Complete the following steps to import a VI from LabVIEW with the User-Defined step.
+Complete the following steps to import a VI from LabVIEW with the User-Defined step:

-- Select File"Open, navigate to the SignalExpress\Examples\ Tutorial directory, and double-click User Step.wbp.
+- 1. Select File"Open Project, navigate to the <SignalExpressTekEd>\Examples\Tutorial directory, and double-click User Step.wbp.
 This project uses the Create Signal step to generate a signal. - 2.
 Click the Add Step button and select User-Defined Step.

-3. Click the browse button on the Step Setup dialog box and select Limiter.vi in the SignalExpress\Examples\Tutorial directory.
+3. Click the Browse button on the Step Setup dialog box and select Limiter.vi in the <SignalExpressTekEd>\Examples\ Tutorial directory.
 The Limiter VI accepts a time-domain waveform as an input, clips the signal above and below values that you specify in the Step Setup dialog box, and returns the clipped waveform as an output signal.

-When you import a LabVIEW VI, SignalExpress maps the inputs of the VI as parameters and the outputs of the VI as output signals in SignalExpress.
+When you import a LabVIEW VI, NI SignalExpress Tektronix Edition maps the inputs of the VI as parameters and the outputs of the VI as output signals.

-You can define whether the inputs for VIs become input signals or parameters.
-An input signal appears in the Project View as an input to a step, which means you can pass signals as inputs to a VI.
-A parameter is a value you can configure on the Step Setup dialog box of a step.
-You also can sweep parameters dynamically using the Sweep step.
-In this project, the VI has an input signal Time waveform in and scalar parameters Upper limit and Lower limit.
+You can define an input as an input signal to make it available in the Project View as an input to a step, which means you can pass signals as inputs to a VI.
+In this project, the VI contains the input signal Time waveform in.

-- 4. Select Time waveform in in the Parameters list and click the Make Input button to specify Time waveform in as an input signal. - Select Clipped waveform out in the Outputs list and select Time Waveform, Real from the Strict Type of Output Data pull-down menu to specify Clipped waveform out as a time-domain waveform.

-The Step Setup dialog box should appear as shown in Figure 6-1.
+4. Select Clipped waveform out in the Outputs list and select Time Waveform, Real from the Strict Type of Output Data pull-down menu to specify Clipped waveform out as a time-domain waveform.
+The Step Setup dialog box should appear as shown in Figure 7-1.